fbpx

 MAINTAINING A HEALTH WORK-LIFE BALANCE

-Since moving to the UK, she has worked hard to maintain a healthy work-life balance.
-For Raven, this has meant juggling the responsibilities of being a mum to her daughters, aged 6 and 2, and studying the fundamental skills to becoming a successful software engineer.
+Since moving to the UK, Raven has diligently worked to maintain a healthy work-life balance.
+For her, this has involved managing the responsibilities of being a mum to her daughters, aged 6 and 2, while studying the fundamental skills needed for becoming a successful software engineer.
+Her journey is a testament to Busting Myths About Tech Careers and exemplifies Unconventional Paths to Tech Leadership, demonstrating that personal commitments and professional aspirations can harmoniously coexist.

 She kickstarted her training a tad unusually – by taking on a silversmithing course initially, which emphasised time management, working independently and hitting deadlines.
-From there, she made the move to software engineering.
+Unconventional Paths to Tech Leadership From there, she made the move to software engineering.

 “As an expat, I don’t have a support network of family here who can aid in childcare, which would allow for that dedicated learning time.
 I really had to make every moment count.